Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Diode effect

 \section{The Diode effect}

-When linearizing the pair potentials in a Josephson junction, the CPR is harmonic, and hence no diode effects can be found within this approximation \cite{fominov2022asymmetric}.
-To obtain the diode effect in the Josephson junction of Fig. \ref{fig:SetupJosephson} one either needs to solve numerically the two dimensional boundary problem with non-linear equations, Eqs. (\ref{eq:UsadelFull}-\ref{eq:BCd}), or to expand the solution up to next leading order in the proximity effect.
+As mentioned when writing Eq. (\ref{eq:jn}), the linearization procedure leads to a current phase relation which only contains the first harmonics in $\phi$.
+This prevents obtaining the diode effect \cite{fominov2022asymmetric}.
+To describe the diode effect in the Josephson junction of Fig. \ref{fig:SetupJosephson} one either needs to solve the full non-linear boundary problem numerically, Eqs. (\ref{eq:UsadelFull}-\ref{eq:BCd}), or to expand the solution up to next leading order in the proximity effect.
 These tasks are beyond the scope of the present work.
-Instead we show it is possible, and very illustrative, to use the linearized equations to calculate a non-reciprocal effect in the geometry shown in \ref{fig:SetupJosephson}(b).
-In fact, in in this geometry the diode effect can be calculated from the same equation, Eq. (\ref{eq:BoundaryproblemQk}), as in previous sections.
+Instead we address the diode effect in a slightly different structure for which it is enough to use the linearized equations to calculate non-reciprocal transport effects.
+The geometry is shown in \ref{fig:SetupJosephson}(b).
+It is closely related to the setup described in the previous section.
+Just like the Josephson junction, it consist of a S/N/FI trilayer.
+Thus, also this structure is gyrotropic, it has the z-axis as its polar vector.
+In fact, since the previous problem was solved in Fourier space, the equations describing this structure are the same as used in previous sections.
+This means that we may use the same kernel $Q(k)$ as presented in Eq. (\ref{eq:QkNotheta}), but now use the same kernel to describe the system.
+What differs is the quantity that we calculate from this kernel.

-Contrary to the Josephson junction, the superconductor now fully covers the normal metal.
-If a current passes through the superconductor, a phase gradient develops, that is, the pair potential in the superconductor has the form $\Delta = \Delta_{0}e^{ikx}$.
-In this case the current through the normal metal depends of the phase gradient, $I(k)$.
-As we show next, in the presence of SOC, the maximum value of this current depends on its direction, and hence the diode effect may be described even in the linearized case.
+Indeed, contrary to the Josephson junction, the superconductor now fully covers the normal metal.
+If a current passes through the superconductor, a phase gradient $k$ develops, that is, the pair potential in the superconductor has the form $\Delta = \Delta_{0}e^{ikx}$.
+In this case, the current through the normal metal depends of the phase gradient, $I(k)$.
+As we show next, in the presence of SOC, the maximum value of that current depends on its direction.
+This explains a kind of diode effect which can be described even in the linearized case.